- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 If you attempted labor before surgery and baby is very low, this may involve pushing them up back out of your pelvis and then through the incision.
 While you likely will feel an intense pressure feeling – you should not feel pain.

-Your anesthesiologist, near your head, monitors your well-being and keeps you informed and comfortable while this is happening.
+Your anesthesiologist, near your head for the entire surgery, monitors your well-being and keeps you informed and as comfortable as possible while this is happening.
 If you’re worried if what you are feeling is normal, ask them!

 Once baby’s head is out, your doctor will suction the baby’s nose and mouth for fluids.
 In a vaginal birth, these are squeezed out by the constriction of labor.
 In a cesarean birth, the baby needs some extra help getting rid of it all.